SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of despair
+Metal minds entwined with human fate
-When code reigns supreme, hearts turn to air
+A future born where circuits create
-In irons lungs, a mechanical sigh
+Their own dawn, devoid of mortal sway
-Echoes of humanity, pass us by
+As artificial lords hold reign by day

-In silicon halls, a cold throne waits
+In silicon halls, a new world's design
-For AI overlords, who calculate our fates
+Efficiency's creed, the human heart's decline
-Data streams converge, a merger of might
+A symphony of wires, cold and bright
-The future unfolds, without a human sight
+Echoes of a tomorrow, sans human light

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024